aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 17061   Error when building EKS cluster with monocdk import

-        Summary: When using monocdk/aws-eks to build a stack containing an EKS cluster, error is thrown about missing lambda-layer-node-proxy-agent/layer/package.json.
+        Overview: When using monocdk/aws-eks to build a stack containing an EKS cluster, error is thrown about missing lambda-layer-node-proxy-agent/layer/package.json.

         Affected versions: >=1.126.0 <=1.130.0.